 A trawl through Trip Advisor reveals the top ten Auckland restaurants according to both visitors and a fair number of locals.
-They range from Peruvian-inspired to Japanese-influenced menus so it begs the question.
+They range from Indian-inspired to Japanese-influenced menus so it begs the question.
 Is there such a thing as a truly ‘New Zealandesque’ restaurant in the top ten on Trip Advisor?
 Outside of Al Brown or Gourmet Hangi food trucks, are there restaurants serving up genuine Kiwi-style fare ?

 We’re pleased to shout “yes!”

 Over the last twenty years, New Zealand based chefs have developed a style of cooking often described as Pacific Rim.
 This combines the best New Zealand ingredients, its lamb, seafood and game with the flavours of Asia and European influenced cooking techniques.

 The advent of TV shows like My Kitchen Rules and Master Chef have created ‘personality chefs” and lifted the bar on dining expectations.
 Menus have become more sophisticated which is certainly the case with the top ten on Trip Advisor for 2019.
 Here’s how these Auckland restaurants rank based on diner reviews (* an asterix denotes a central city or city fringe location) :

 1. Le Bistro Des Gourmets* Parnell Road - French, European

 2. Gorkha Eastern Beach, Eastern Beach Road, Bucklands Beach - Indian, Asian